-A proposed Amendment to the U.S. Constitution to establish that (1) a corporation is not a person, that (2) money is not equivalent to speech, and (3) to clarify and explicitly protect and extend certain rights of the people under this Constitution.
+A proposed Amendment to the U.S. Constitution to establish (1) that a corporation is not a person in the meaning of the Constitution, and (2) that money is not equivalent to Constitutionally protected speech, and (3) to protect and extend certain rights of the people under this Constitution.

 Section 1 [A corporation is not a person]